alexf37/alexf37/README.md

 ### Hi there!

 I'm Alex, a CS student currently studying at UVA.
 My interests in software are all over the place, but here on my Github you'll find mostly frontend projects.
-Dont get the wrong idea though—I can do more than center a div.
+Don't get the wrong idea though—I can do more than center a div.

 This semester, I've been learning PHP and Rust.
 Last semester, I was working on [Floodwatch](http://floodwatch.io), an ML-powered flood prediction platform, for which I'm currently leading frontend and API development.
 Next, I'll be diving deeper into some more lower level programming with C++ and Zig.